List of tallest buildings in Yokohama

-Yokohama Landmark Tower, the tallest building in Yokohama.

-This list of tallest buildings in Yokohama ranks buildings in Yokohama, Japan, by height.
-Yokohama is the second largest city in Japan by population, with ove 3.7 million inhabitants, and the capital and largest city of Kanagawa Prefecture.
+Yokohama is the second largest city in Japan by population, with over 3.7 million inhabitants, and the capital and largest city of Kanagawa Prefecture.
 Yokohama is a major economic, cultural, and commercial hub of the Greater Tokyo Area.

 As of 2025, Yokohama has 11 completed buildings over 150 meters (492 feet), and 44 completed buildings over 100 meters (328 feet).
 There are 4 more buildings over 150 meters under construction.

 The tallest building in Yokohama is the Yokohama Landmark Tower, built in 1993.
 At 296 meters (972 feet), it nearly reaches the height required to be classified as a supertall skyscraper, at 300 meters (984 feet).
 At the time of its completion, it was the tallest building in Japan.
 As of 2025, it is the third tallest building in the country.

 Tallest buildings

-This list ranks completed Yokohama buildings that stand at least 100 m (328 ft) tall, based on standard height measurement.
-This height includes spires and architectural details but does not include antenna masts.
-An equal sign (=) following a rank indicates the same height between two or more buildings.
-The "Year" column indicates the year of completion.
+This list ranks completed buildings in Yokohama that stand at least 100 m (328 ft) tall as of 2026, based on standard height measurement.
+This includes spires and architectural details but does not include antenna masts.
+The “Year” column indicates the year of completion.
+Buildings tied in height are sorted by year of completion with earlier buildings ranked first, and then alphabetically.